 warm, breathable sweater

-…is recommended.
-Make sure the coat not only provides warmth but also allows moisture to escape, preventing skin irritation and trapped heat.
-Dogs are particularly sensitive in the belly and chest areas, where there is little muscle protection.
+Make sure that the coat not only provides warmth but also wicks moisture away to prevent skin irritation and trapped heat.
+Dogs are particularly sensitive around their belly and chest, as there is little muscle there.

-For fluctuating temperatures, coats with removable inner fleece are ideal.
-They allow flexible adjustment without carrying multiple coats and protect the skin with breathable materials.
+For widely fluctuating temperatures, combination coats with removable inner fleece are ideal.
+They allow for flexible adjustments without having to carry multiple coats and protect the skin with breathable materials.

 A functional dog coat should not only provide warmth but also support skin health:

-- Fit: The coat should fit well, not chafe, and not restrict movement.
-Armpits, neck, and belly are especially sensitive areas.
+Fit: The coat must fit well, not chafe, or restrict freedom of movement.
+Armpits, neck, and belly are particularly sensitive areas.

-- Freedom of movement: Shoulders and spine must not be restricted.
+Freedom of movement: Shoulders and spine must not be blocked.

-- Material quality: Water-resistant outer fabrics combined with warm, skin-friendly inner materials are more functional than purely decorative fabrics.
+Material quality: Water-repellent outer fabrics combined with warming, skin-friendly inner materials are functionally more useful than pure fashion fabrics.

-- Individual needs: Activity level, walk duration, and the dog’s personal cold sensitivity matter more than general temperature guidelines.
+Individual needs: Activity level, walk duration, and personal cold sensitivity play a greater role than general temperature guidelines.

 A breathable winter coat or blanket reduces the risk of skin irritation, keeps the coat dry, and supports the skin's natural protective function.